Costinteo/osds-lab/lab3/README.md

 For exercise 1 we have a flying course, courtesy of *.hidden airlines*.
 Also, they don't really provide uh... landing instructions.
 Once you're up in the air, it's up to you to *return* to land.

 Anyways, check your booking information in `ex1.c`.
 I am not sure you have a ticket.
+Make sure you have ASLR turned off using `../util/toggle-aslr.sh`.

 **[Q2]**: Explore the program.
 What does it do?
 Where is the vulnerability?